medik8s/docs/GettingStarted.md

 </video>

 ## Custom Configuration
-Node Healthcheck Operator and Poison Pill come with opinitated defaults to be able to function right after installation.
+Node Healthcheck Operator includes a dependancy on [Poison Pill](/PoisonPill) so that and opinitated defaults to be able to function right after installation.
-You may want to tweak the configuration to match your cluster needs.
+You may want to tweak the configuration of both, or install one of the [alternatives to Poison Pill](/remediation) in order to match your cluster needs.

 To tweak NHC configuration see [NHC's README](https://github.com/medik8s/node-healthcheck-operator/blob/master/docs/README.md)